 For example, maybe you are sitting on a park bench, and love the scene you are witnessing.
 Instead of taking a picture, try drawing it instead!
 This will help your mind to focus on all the tiny details around you, making the moment even more memorable.

 You can also do this with a regular notebook if you are not a great drawer (like myself!)
 Instead of drawing your surroundings, write it out in words.
-How does the wind and sun feel?
+How do the wind and sun feel?
 What do you hear and smell?
-How are you feeling in the moment?
+How are you feeling at the moment?

 These questions will allow your mind to look inward, and become more aligned with the current moment.